FANTASIES, FABLES AND TRADITIONS

 What has been added that we didn't know before is the Judgement and the Second Death.
 Adam and Eve were judged for their own actions, their own disobedience.
 Their sentence was death, which they were clearly warned would be the outcome of the only "law" they had been given.

 Adam and Eve died.
 It was over 900 years later, but they returned to dust.
 900 years does not sound like "On the day you sin," but none the less they did die.
 What did happen "On the Day" they sinned?
-They were kicked out of Heaven (the Garden) and sent out of the presence of God.
+They were kicked out of Heaven (the Garden) and sent out from the presence of God.
 If you have ever felt that loss of the presence of God, which is nothing near the extent that Adam and Eve must have had (as well as Jesus), then you have just a smidgin of understanding what it must have been like for Adam and Eve.
 And along with that, just a tiny taste of what it must have been like for Jesus to hang on the cross while His Father, who He had never been out of the presence of, turned His face from Him as He bore the sins of the world.

 What makes for a quality pot?
 Good works?
 No, the Bible makes it abundantly clear that our works are useless.
 Our good works are like a pot trying to mold itself.
 The pot, besides having neither the skill nor the materials, has no knowledge of what the Creator wants the pot to be.
 It would be like the child in the illustration above, trying to reshape the new Mercedes into what he thinks the car should look like, which is what he was doing.